March 19, 2023

 Handbill Detroit And Cleveland Steamer Co.

-Detroit and Cleveland Navigation Company often abridged as D&C, was a passenger and freight shipping company on the Great Lakes.
+Detroit and Cleveland Navigation Company, often abridged as D&C, was a passenger and freight shipping company on the Great Lakes.
 It operated a line of 10 ships from 1868 to 1951 and was known for its opulent ships.
 In 1924 the company built one of the largest steamships in the world.
-At 538 feet, the ship Greater Detroit was launched on September 15, 1923, primarily running sailing overnight from Detroit to Buffalo.
+At 538 feet, Greater Detroit was launched on September 15, 1923, primarily sailing overnight from Detroit to Buffalo.
 It stayed in service until 1950.

 The Start of Going up North